 - Once you have closed joint accounts or paid off joint loans, check your credit report to update your financial information.

 Decide how you will split your pensions.
 And what about extended health care benefits?
 This is of more significant concern if one partner makes a substantially lesser income or may have taken time off work to raise the children.
 Health care benefits are not equal from one company to the next.
 This is of more significant concern if only one partner worked, and the other took time off work to raise their children.
+It is unlikely the courts will compensate you fully for the income you lost during the time you stayed home for your children.

-Financially Re-establish Yourself
+Re-establish Yourself Financially

 - Establish individual accounts if you have not already done so.

-- Update your direct deposit information for paychecks, government checks, and any other regular deposits you receive to ensure they deposited into your account.
+- Update your direct deposit information for paychecks, government checks, and any other regular deposits you receive to ensure they are deposited into your account.

 - If your credit facilities were all in joint names, now is the time to establish credit in just your name.